Molly Brown House

 The female entity dressed in a Victorian dress

-This female apparition dressed in Victorian attire, likes to sit at the dining room table, and has allowed the living to take pictures of her.
-When feeling energetic, this entity likes to rearrange the chairs which are around this same table.
+This female apparition, dressed in Victorian attire, likes to sit at the dining room table, and has allowed the living to take pictures of her.
+When feeling energetic, this entity likes to rearrange the chairs around the same table.

-J. J. and Molly had a daughter named Catherine Ellen who died young, probably of disease.
+J. J. and Molly had a daughter named Catherine Ellen who died young.

 The window blinds in Catherine Ellen’s room room raise and lower on their own.

 The entity of Johanna

 Molly’s mother, Johanna, stayed in Catherine Ellen’s old room